VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 {{< /quote >}}

 <ol hidden id="footnotes">
     <li>This video has aged a bit.
-Some Sata Express effectively doesn't exist now and some M.2 NVMe drives are now PCIe 4.0</li>
+Sata Express effectively doesn't exist now and some M.2 NVMe drives are now PCIe 4.0, though the 3.0 ones are still stupid fast.</li>
 </ol>